-PLU commits to insuring all Undocumented and Black Identified Students course materials are available through the Lute Library & Course Reserves.
+PLU commits to insuring all Undocumented Students course materials are available through the Lute Library & Course Reserves.
 This includes textbooks, course materials like lab coats and art supplies, and online access codes.
-Learn more and make a request HERE for Undocumented Students and HERE for Black Identified Students.
+Learn more and make a request HERE.

 Reduce - Reuse - Recycle

 At the end of each semester, PLU’s online bookstore buys back textbooks that have been purchased through them.
 This service is available through the Lute Locker online bookstore site.